the-programmers-hangout/HotBot/Installation.md

+# Note
+These are out of date.
+New guide to come.

 #### Overview
 Hotbot is a single-server bot.
 It can operate on multiple servers but it is not tested, and definitely not recommended.
 In the future, it may take into